 The Legal Innovation Zone was built with a few guiding principles, one of which was to disrupt the legal sector for the better, to “design a 21st Century justice system.”
 The legal technology sector is not known for diversity, and this simply goes back to the legal sector as a whole, in which, historically, only certain people of certain means were able to enter the field as professionals.

 Looking at the LIZ itself, I wanted to engage with our members within the overall legal tech community.
 When asked about barriers that exist for Black people in this field, our community members echoed sentiments ranging from a deep-rooted lack of trust for people who look different, to the socioeconomic barriers that racialized people face.

 Christien Levien, LIZ member and the co-founder of Legalswipe, noted that entrepreneurship itself is a precarious game to play, with large segments of the racialized population unable to “withstand the risk that comes with working in an emerging sector.”
 Coupled with the statistics indicating that Black and other POCs are less likely to receive support at the venture capital level, and suddenly the once-promising innovation economy appears as inaccessible as ever.

-I asked Jason Mulongoo, Project Manager of the Family Law Portal at the LIZ, about where he feels the industry is heading in regards to diversity, and he reiterated that sweeping reform will be needed for change in the coming decade.
+I asked Jason Mulongoo, Program Manager of the Family Law Portal about where he feels the industry is heading in regards to diversity, and he reiterated that sweeping reform will be needed for change in the coming decade.

 “The industry is slowly turning a new page but at a rate that will only see results in my grandkids’ lifetime,” he explained, adding that he’s “still wait[ing] to see law firms invest in youth programs and diversity opportunities as part of their vision.”